 clara allison is a sound artist interested in intimacy and empathy-- she loves to be immersed in waves (of sound /light/emotion).
 Her works explore connection, queer power dynamics, collaboration, and decolonizing western music composition.
 Her scores are strange: using her own face (in drag) as musical notation, twisting melodic lines into literal knots on the page, making music from ecological illustrations.
 Her performances are queer: blindfolding performers, transforming a mannequin into an instrument, using a trampoline to control sound.

-Clara has worked in Greenland as an NSF funded artist fellow for the Institute for Arctic studies, taught classes in acoustic ecology/ field recording, and led workshops on beginner sound programming practices.
-She holds a BA from Bard College in Electronic Music/Sound and Literature, an MA from Dartmouth in Digital Musics, and is currently pursuing her DMA in composition at Stanford.
+clara is an Appalachian currently based in San Francisco and working in Nordic/Arctic regions.
+She has been a NSF funded artist fellow for the Institute for Arctic studies and taught classes in field recording and sound programming to both high school and university students.
+She has a BA from Bard College, an MA from Dartmouth, and is currently pursuing her DMA in Composition at Stanford.